 |Title:||Caroline Ruth Thompson '02 Head Coach of Field Hockey|

-Pam Stuper, a member of the USA Field Hockey Hall of Fame who has been a part of four NCAA championship teams, just completed her ninth year as head coach at Yale in 2013.
+Pam Stuper, a member of the USA Field Hockey Hall of Fame who has been a part of four NCAA championship teams, enters her 10th year as head coach at Yale in 2014.
 She led the Bulldogs to an Ivy League championship in 2011 -- the school's first since 1980.
 The championship came as part of a remarkable run of success for the Bulldogs in recent years under Stuper, the 2009 NFHCA Mideast Region Coach of the Year.
-They have gone 48-37 overall in the last five seasons (23-12 in the Ivy League).
+They have gone 24-11 in the Ivy League in the last five seasons, the second-best record in the league in that span.
 Yale finished the 2011 season with a school-record 69 goals, marking the sixth straight season the Bulldogs increased their goal total over the previous year.

 In addition to the team accomplishments, Stuper has also coached numerous players to individual success -- including the 2011 Ivy League Defensive Player of the Year (Erin Carter '12) and the 2010 Ivy League co-Rookie of the Year (Georgia Holland).
 Holland also earned a spot on the U.S. Under-21 Team for the 2012 Junior Pan American Games.
 Yale has had one All-American (third team), 16 All-Region selections (seven first team, nine second team) and 39 All-Ivy League selections (17 first team, 17 second team, five honorable mention) in her nine seasons at the helm.
 She was promoted to head coach in February of 2005 after eight years as an assistant at Yale.